Maianki/Shuttle-UI/README.md

 ## Documentation
-To learn about the components in details you can visit our [Documentation site.](https://shuttleui.netlify.app/docs.html)
+To learn about the components in details you can visit our [documentation site.](https://shuttleui.netlify.app/docs.html)

 ## Demo